-Diesel engine: turn the key to position 2 for preheating and wait until control indicator 30 goes out.
+Diesel engine: turn the key to position 2 for preheating and wait until control indicator T extinguishes.

 Turn key briefly to position 3 and release.

 Before restarting or to switch off the engine, turn key back to 0.

 During an Autostop, the engine can be started by depressing the clutch pedal.